tendermint/tendermint/UPGRADING.md

 #### `crypto` Package Cleanup

-The `crypto/tmhash` package was removed to improve clarity.
-In general, users are encouraged to use the `sha256` package directly, however, as a convenience, some constants and one function have moved to the `crypto` package:
+The `github.com/tendermint/tendermint/crypto/tmhash` package was removed to improve clarity.
+Users are encouraged to use the standard library `crypto/sha256` package directly.
+However, as a convenience, some constants and one function have moved to the Tendermint `crypto` package:

 - The `crypto.Checksum` function returns the sha256 checksum of a byteslice.
 This is a wrapper around `sha256.Sum265` from the